romac/malachite/Docs/architecture/adr-001-architecture.md

 The Driver sends votes to the Multiplexer module.
 The Driver expects that, whenever the Muliplexer (via the Vote Keeper) observes any threshold of votes for the first time and based on its state, it returns the multiplexed event to the Driver.

-The Driver sends the multiplexed events to the Round State Machine which, once it processes the Driver events, returns consensus-related messages back to the Driver.
-The Driver then processes these messages and sends them to the Gossip module, the consensus environment, the Host System, or in some cases processes them internally (e.g. `NewRound(round)` message).
+The Driver sends the multiplexed events to the Round State Machine which, once it processes the Driver inputs, returns consensus-related messages back to the Driver.
+The Driver then processes these messages and sends them to the Networking module, the External environment (e.g. the block to finalize is sent to the Blockchain module via the `finalize_block()`) , the Host System, or in some cases processes them internally (e.g. `NewRound(round)` message).

 Notes:
 - Proposals and vote messages must be signed by the sender and validated by the receiver.
 Signer must be the proposer for `Proposal` and a validator for `Vote`.
   - The driver performs signature verification of the messages it receives from the consensus environment via methods provided by the Context (see `verify_signed_vote()`)
+  - Note: Future investigations may require asynchronous signature verification.
 - On `StartRound(round)` event, the Driver must determine if it is the proposer for the given round.
 For this it needs access to a `validator_set.get_proposer(round)` method or similar.
 - When building a proposal the driver will use the `get_value()` method of the Builder/Proposer module to retrieve the value to propose.